XML Format for Paint-by-Number Puzzles

 \ \ 1 \

 The "topleft" and "bottomleft" clues are clues for horizontal rows of cells above and below the bend on the left side of the puzzle.
 The "top" and "topright" clues are for lines in the / direction.
 The "bottom" and "bottomright" clues are for lines in the \ direction.
-The puzzle above would be represented like:
+It is possible for some clue-sets to be empty (if the puzzle has a sharp corner).

 <clues type="topleft">